Money and living costs

 Most credit cards are accepted in Sweden.
 If you have a credit card from home you can use it in Sweden.

 Note that in Sweden most credits cards come with a chip and a pin code.
-If you do not have a pin code, you can still use your card in most places, but there may be a rare situation (such as a ticket vending machine) which may require a pin code in order to process the transaction.
+If you do not have a pin code, you can still use your card in most places, but there may be rare situations (such as when you need to buy a ticket at a ticket vending machine) in which a pin code may be required in order to process the transaction.

 Banking in Sweden